Javier-FernandezCarabantes/RNN-DAS/README.md

 and use it within the notebook.

+## Retraining

+To carry out the retraining of the model and better adapt it to the characteristics of volcanic seismicity from a different volcanic environment, it is encouraged to contact the corresponding author for guidance and support.

+You can reach the corresponding author at: **javierfyc@correo.ugr.es**
+**Institution:** Universidad de Granada, Department of Signal Theory, Telematics and Communications.

 ## Citation
 If you use this model or any part of this repository, please cite the corresponding article: